Credit Cards With No Preset Spending Limit

 Credit cards with no preset spending limit don't have a defined credit limit for that card.
 Instead, each borrower's spending limit is decided based on his or her income, payment history, the number of credit cards, previous spending patterns, and other financial factors the credit card issuer is aware of.
 Credit card issuers don't publicize their exact methods for calculating cardholders' spending limits, so it's hard to predict what your spending limit will be.

 One of the drawbacks of having a credit card without a preset spending limit is that you never really know how much you're able to spend on the credit card.
 On a credit card with a credit limit, you can check your balance and available credit to know whether you're able to make a purchase.
 You don't have the same ability on a credit card without a preset spending limit.

 Instead of having a credit limit increase to make more credit available to you, the spending limit adjusts periodically based on your spending and payment habits.
 You may be allowed to occasionally exceed your spending limit at the credit card issuer's discretion.
 You can also be denied for a purchase that's outside your normal limits, even if your spending limit is high enough for the charge.
 On the other hand, you can often have your limit increased by request.

-No preset spending limit credit cards are given to borrowers who have excellent credit history, those who've shown they can responsibly use a credit limit.
+No preset spending limit credit cards are given to borrowers who have an excellent credit history, those who've shown they can responsibly use a credit limit.
 They're also common with charge cards which require you to pay your balance in full each month.

 No Preset Spending Limit Impact on Credit Score